Xhlorine/Notes/Basic.md

 // Usually made to be times of txt.Atlas().LineHeight() LineHeight float64
 ```
 To interact with the input of keyboard, we can use `text.Typed()`, which returns a string containing what the user have typed on the keyboard since the last call to `win.Update`.
+Notice, that <kbh>Newline</kbh> <kbh>Tab</kbh> and so on will not be listed in the string.

 In the end, let's have a look at how to use other fonts(TTF for example).
 ```Go